 Because of all these things, driving around in a NISMO is a bit like driving Japanese royalty.
 So here we are cruising the local main street, when we notice an elderly Asian man, who turned out to be Japanese, sitting at the bus stop.

 Why did we notice him?
 As we approached, he stopped talking to the person next to him, fixed his eyes on the car, and stood up.
 As we passed, he bowed.
 Nothing crazy, just a little nod of the head in recognition of our sweet ride.

 We are not freaking kidding you, this actually happened.
 The same car stopped a group of skateboarding teens in their tracks and scored us some massive thumbs up earlier in the week, but this was next level.

 That wow factor is there in spades when you approach the 2018 Nissan 370Z NISMO for the first time.
 You can see the influence of Japanese design in its hot, unique look, in its low ride height, its glossy red accents and ridiculously good looking 19-inch alloys.

-You could walk around this car endlessly admiring its line, it’s curves and it’s NISMO badge.
-It’s street presence it’s off the charts, everyone turns and looks at this car when they walk by.
+You could walk around this car endlessly admiring its lines, its curves and its NISMO badge.
+Its street presence is off the charts, and everyone turns and looks at this car when they walk by.
 You can even smirk over and over at the pun on the licence plate.

 Pay close attention to the ‘innovation that excites’ catch phrase on the plate surround, and the letters and numbers directly below it; ANU-535.
 Someone at Nissan has a very left of centre sense of humour, and we like it.